 If you have a character who is being chased by bad guys and just found out that he has cancer, you have now added both external and internal conflicts.

 This will help keep your audience interested in what is happening in your script while they try to decide which type of conflict they would like to see resolved first.

 Minor conflicts in screenwriting are those that are resolved quickly and easily.
 Minor conflicts serve to move the story forward but they do not cause full stops in the action or drama.

 In a major conflict, the main character and his/her goal are challenged by an obstacle.

 The obstacle prevents the main character from attaining his/her goal and creates tension for the audience.
 In a minor conflict, there is tension but it is not sustained.

-The innocent conflict between these two lovers over something as simple as traffic can lead to a lot of laughs and provide lots of opportunities for humor in screenwriting.
+The innocent conflict between these two lovers over something as simple as traffic can lead to a lot of laughs and provide plenty of opportunities for humor.